zephyrproject-rtos/zephyr/doc/develop/application/index.rst

    CONFIG_CPP=y

-Looking at :ref:`existing samples <samples-and-demos>` is a good way to get started.
+Looking at :zephyr:code-sample-category:`existing samples <samples>` is a good way to get started.

 See :ref:`setting_configuration_values` for detailed documentation on setting